 This award is given to an outstanding Junior or Senior student enrolled in the Journalism area of study.
 The purpose of this award is to provide one award per year in memory of Peter Keller, journalist, educator and long-time editor at the Wall Street Journal.
-Recipients of the award are selected by the Chair of Humanities and the Journalism Board of Study in conjunction with the recommendation of the donor.
+Recipients of the award are selected by the Chair of Humanities and the Journalism Department in conjunction with the recommendation of the donor.

 The Investigative Journalism Story Prize is made possible by support from our loyal donor Nancy Deckinger and the Dr. E. Lawrence Deckinger Family Foundation.
 It honors a student whose story best embodies the form.

 Purchase College alumnus Mike McNickle graduated with honors as a political science major in 1984.
 He went on to become a journalist who believed in investigative reporting with a high level of integrity.
 His devoted friends and family created this award to honor his memory and values.

 This prize is awarded to an upper-level literature major for all-around excellence in the study of literature.
 The recipient must demonstrate, in written work and class discussion, a commitment to the discipline of literature as practiced and taught by Professor Robert M. Stein.
 This includes close and systematic attention to textual particularities and to literary form and structure, along with sustained engagement with the ethical, historical, and/or theoretical questions to which literature offers access.